Role of Governing Council

 Composition of the Governing Council

-The East Adelaide School Governing Council is made up of 22 voting members including, 2 teaching staff, the elected parent member and the principal.
+The East Adelaide School Governing Council is made up of 18 voting members including 2 teaching staff, the elected parent members and the Principal.

 Elections for Governing Council are held at the AGM usually held by mid February.